addr2data/webinar-01/README.rst

 - When you launch an instance in a VPC, you specify one or more security groups from that VPC.

-	+ If you don't, then the default security group.
+	+ If you don't, then the default security group will be used.

 - You can modify the rules in a Security Group at any time.